So you won an architecture award! What’s next?

 Making this switch – from addressing jurors and peers to addressing your ideal client – can unlock significant value in your awards investment.

-With just a few small tweaks, you can repurpose your Awards entries to promote your practice in ways that will connect with and attract the types of clients you’d like to work with in future; and the types of projects that are both financially sustainable and enjoyable for you and your team.
+With just a few small tweaks, you can repurpose your awards entries to promote your practice in ways that will connect with and attract the types of clients you’d like to work with in future; and the types of projects that are both financially sustainable and enjoyable for you and your team.
 The good news?
 You can do this whether your awards entries won you medallion, a certificate or commendation, or nothing at all.